hydren-crypto/stampchain/docs/src20.md

    c.
 Most printable emojis in U+1F300 to U+1F5FF
 3. Disallowed characters:
    a.
 Non-printable Unicode characters
    b.
-Quotation marks: " ` '
+Quotation marks: " ` ' outside of regular json delimiters
    c.
 Special characters not present in 2c
 4. Only numeric values are allowed in the "max", "amt", "lim" fields
 5. Other Qualifications: